The Flu is currently more lethal and widespread than COVID-19:

 Personal health is a personal responsibility and respiratory infections from all pathogens will remain a recurrent problem, requiring personal attention to health for years to come for ALL pathogens.
 Living in poverty, under crowded conditions and without self-responsible actions may lead to infection and deadly outcomes, which may appear to culminate in the “racial trends”…….unfounded associations………. publicized by the media to create “news” suggesting racial “weakness to infection.”

-We expect all healthcare providers to go to work every day into the storm of disease and risk covid 19-the whole population must take on the responsibility to the economy also-given the much lower risks.
+We expect all healthcare providers to go to work every day into the storm of disease and risks.
 “Life after COVID-19” cannot be the ongoing demise of the US economy, an economy which must return and provide effective protection and treatment for these new challenges.

 It is time to quit living in fear and act with knowledge, direction and personal responsibility for the days and years to come.”